bright/new-www/_posts/2020-04-07-connect-to-substrate-nestjs.md

 └── main.ts
 ```

-After you successfuly create the sample project you could run the dev server:
+After you successfully create the sample project you could run the dev server:

 ```
 yarn start:dev
 ```

-This command run dev server and now you can see text *Hello World!* if you open [http://localhost:3000/](http://localhost:3000/).
+This command runs dev server and now you can see text *Hello World!* if you open [http://localhost:3000/](http://localhost:3000/).

 ## Connecting to substrate

 ### Preparation

-To connect to substrate node we will using library [polkadot-js](https://github.com/polkadot-js).
+To connect to substrate node we will be using library [polkadot-js](https://github.com/polkadot-js).
-Please, add this libary to dependency:
+Please, add this library to dependency:

 ```sh
 yarn add @polkadot/api